gianniszisakis/gianniszisakis/README.md

 - 👋 Hi, I’m @gianniszisakis
 - 👀 I’m interested in FrontEnd Web Development
 - 🌱 I’m currently learning Javascript and my target is to learn ReactJS
-- 📫 Reach me through my e-mail giannis.zisakis@gmail.com
+- 📫 Contact me through my e-mail giannis.zisakis@gmail.com or linkedin profile https://www.linkedin.com/in/giannis-zisakis/ ;)

 <!---
 gianniszisakis/gianniszisakis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.